 Shade garden plants that require 2 to 3 hours of sun daily

-The term “shade vegetables” refers to veggies that grow and thrive in as little as two hours of direct sunlight each day.
+The term “shade plants” refers to veggies that grow and thrive in as little as two hours of direct sunlight each day.
 As hard as it may be to believe, many vegetables do well in less than three or four hours of light per day.

-Here are a few popular shade vegetables:
+Here are a few popular shade plants:

 - Brussels sprouts